 - Are there any liquidity differences between your existing employer’s plan, an employer’s new plan or an IRA rollover?

 - Are you able to make penalty-free withdrawals from your existing retirement plan, the new retirement plan or an IRA account?
+Of course, depending on the type of IRA, IRA withdrawals made prior to age 59½ are generally subject to ordinary income tax and a 10% penalty may apply.
+Speak with your tax advisor regarding your specific situation.

 - Are you concerned about the level of protection of assets from creditors and legal judgments?
 Generally speaking, plan assets have unlimited protection from creditors under federal law, while IRA assets are protected in bankruptcy proceedings only.
 State laws vary in the protection of IRA assets in lawsuits.
 You should consult with a lawyer or tax adviser for more information.